syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features/Tooltip.md

 ---

-# ToolTip in WPF Charts (SfChart)
+# Tooltip in WPF Charts (SfChart)

-The ToolTip feature allows you to display any information over a [`ChartSeries`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartSeries.html#).
-It is used in conjunction with the pointer.
+The Tooltip feature allows you to display any information over a [`ChartSeries`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartSeries.html#).
+It is used in conjunction with the pointer or at data point position.
 It appears when the mouse hovers over any chart segment.
 It is set to display the metadata of the particular segment or data point.

 ## Define Tooltip